24 Jun Podiatrist Near Massapequa For Foot and Ankle Health

 Spraining your ankle can be a common but painful condition.
 It is caused by turning your ankle in an awkward position due to rolling or twisting it.
 The healing process can take several weeks or even longer.
 While there are a number of different reasons you may have sprained your ankle, it’s important to keep in mind that being overweight can complicate the strain even more.
-If you’re experiencing a great deal of pain due to an ankle sprain, it may be time to visit a podiatrist in Massapequa.
+If you’re experiencing a great deal of pain due to an ankle sprain, it may be time to visit a podiatrist near Massapequa.
 At Cherrywood Foot Care, we can help establish a treatment plan specifically designed for your condition and will get you fully recovered!

 An ankle sprain can be the result of a fall, imbalance, or accident.
 Since an ankle sprain results in your ligaments being stretched or torn, there are some specific symptoms, aside from pain, you may notice.
-If you are experiencing any of the following, contact our podiatrist in Massapequa:
+If you are experiencing any of the following, contact our podiatrist near Massapequa:

 - This can occur due to the increased fluid in your tissue